 Getting visibility on search engines requires time and effort.

-Meanwhile, you can use the ultimate source of user attraction, The social media!
+Meanwhile, you can use the ultimate source of user attraction, social media!

-If you are a beginner, the best thing you could do is create a few quality articles and then, harness the power of social networking.
+If you are a beginner, the best thing you could do is create a few quality articles and then harness social networking power.

-The best way to get started is picking the right social media automation tools.
+The best way to get started is by picking the right social media automation tools.

 You don’t need to be a master in Social Media Marketing.